Parto83/chapter-3-worksheet/README.md

     if x == "Happy" or "Glad":
         print("That is good to hear!")

-This program prints “That is good to hear!” no matter what the user inputs.
-To fix this the if statment should read “ if x == “Happy” or x == “Glad”:”.
+Regardless of the input, This program prints “That is good to hear!”.
+Even when you answer for instance " I am bad today", it prints: that is good to hear.

  9. Look at the code below.
 Write your best guess here on what it will print.
     Next, run the code and see if you are correct.